rubrikinc/rubrik-sdk-for-powershell/docs/command-documentation/reference/get-rubrikavailabilitygroup.md

 ```

 ### -PrimaryClusterID

-Filter the summary information based on the primarycluster\_id of the primary Rubrik cluster.
-Use **\_local** as the primary\_cluster\_id of the Rubrik cluster that is hosting the current REST API session.
+Filter the summary information based on the primarycluster_id of the primary Rubrik cluster.
+Use 'local' as the primary_cluster_id of the Rubrik cluster that is hosting the current REST API session.

 ```yaml
 Type: String